Find code changes and other history with CodeLens

 A: Rebuild your project to get CodeLens test indicators to load in your file.
 To improve performance, Visual Studio no longer fetches source information for test indicators when code files are loaded.
 Test indicators are loaded after a build, or when you navigate to a test by double-clicking on it in Test Explorer.

-CodeLens lets you stay focused on your work while you find out what happened to your code–without leaving the editor.
-You can find references to a piece of code, changes to your code, linked bugs, work items, code reviews, and unit tests.
+Visual Studio CodeLens helps you stay focused on your work while you find out what happened to your code - all without leaving the Interactive Development Environment (IDE) code editor.
+You can find references to a piece of code, changes to your code, linked bugs, code reviews, and unit tests.

 Note